Student and College Financial Services

 Applications for residency for tuition purposes may be obtained at the Student and College Financial Services or downloaded from the webpage.
 Residency applications must be complete and submitted no later than the last day to add or register for courses for the semester in question.
 In accordance with SUNY policy, any students who fail to complete and return the application and provide required documentation in order to confirm New York resident status will be charged non-resident tuition rates.

 In accordance with SUNY Board of Trustees Policies, tuition charges are assessed by the student's matriculation status.
 Nonmatriculated students are charged tuition by the level of the course, as defined by the institution: undergraduate rates for undergraduate-level courses and graduate rates for graduate-level courses.
 Matriculated students are charged tuition based on the level of their matriculation.
 Matriculated undergraduate students will be charged undergraduate rates for all courses taken, regardless of course level.

 A confirmation/remittance must be processed online each semester to confirm attendance and accept financial responsibility.
 Web payment options may be used to pay balances not covered by aid.
-Payment of balances not covered by financial aid is expected at confirmation.
-See the online How To Guide for assistance.
+Payment of these balances are expected at time of confirmation.
+See How to Guide for assistance.

 * Students are considered full time for billing, insurance and financial aid purposes at 12 or more credit hours.

-A minimum of six credit hours is required for matriculated graduate students to receive federally guaranteed subsidized or unsubsidized Direct Student loans.
-The Financial Aid Office should be contacted for eligibility requirements.
+Students must be registered for 12 unduplicated hours and meet satisfactory academic progress requirements in order to be eligible for TAP.
+A minimum of six credit hours is required for receipt of federally guaranteed subsidized or unsubsidized Direct Student loans.
+Please contact Financial Aid Office for eligibility requirements.